netux/robot-is-you/README.md

 It is recommended to use a virtual environment: `python3 -m venv .venv`, then `source .venv/path_to_activate_script_for_your_system`.

-Install the requirements: `python3 -m pip install -r WEBAPP.requirements.txt`.
+Install the requirements: `python3 -m pip install -r WEBAPP.requirements.txt` and `npm install --prefix frontend`.

-Run the webapp using `python3 WEBAPP.py`.
+Run the webapp using `QUART_DEBUG=true python3 WEBAPP.py` on one terminal, and `npm run dev --prefix frontend` on another.

 ## Required files